Skip to main content

 Validates an Error instance.

-.message(str)Error message equals str
+.message(str)FactoryError message contains str

-.name(str)Error name equals str
+.name(str)FactoryError name equals str

 is.error(new Error('oops')); // true